gsl-lite/gsl-lite/README.md

-span<>: Allows to compare less than or equal to another span of the same type span<>: Allows to compare greater than another span of the same type span<>: Allows to compare greater than or equal to another span of the same type span<>: Allows to test for empty span via empty(), empty case span<>: Allows to test for empty span via empty(), non-empty case span<>: Allows to obtain number of elements via size()
+span<>: Allows to compare less than or equal to another span of the same type span<>: Allows to compare greater than another span of the same type span<>: Allows to compare greater than or equal to another span of the same type span<>: Allows to compare empty spans as equal span<>: Allows to test for empty span via empty(), empty case span<>: Allows to test for empty span via empty(), non-empty case span<>: Allows to obtain number of elements via size()